MKLab-ITI/JGNN/JGNN/README.md

 ## Examples
 Under construction.
 Look at the package mklab.JGNN.examples for working examples.
-For this first draft version, only relational GNNs work corrctly.
+For this first draft version, only relational GNNs work correctly.